Clicky

 Each entry in the table serves as a guide to the spiritual journey offered through these gatherings, set against the backdrop of historic and hallowed locations.

-Whether it’s the moving transfer of Our Lady of Humility or the reflective Chrism Mass, these events invite participation and contemplation, weaving a tapestry of faith and community across the dates listed.
+Whether it’s the moving transfer of Our Lady of Humility or the reflective Chrism Mass, these events invite participation and contemplation, weaving a blend of faith and community across the dates listed.

 DateTimeDetailsLocation